Mouradost/personal-assistant/README.md

 # Personal assistant

-Personal assistant is an APP that allows the user to use widely distributed open source Large Language Modes (LLM) on a personal computer.
+Personal assistant is an APP that allows the user to use a variety of widely distributed open source Large Language Modes (LLM) on a personal computer.

 <video src="https://github.com/Mouradost/personal-assistant/assets/17816194/5644784d-e18c-4d3c-8ed1-500c900a4b9c" controls="controls" width="100%" >
  </video>

 ## Note

-This is only a demo and is in early stage, it is not ready for production yet !
+This is only a demo and is in early stages, it's not yet ready for production !

 ## Examples